maciejkuran/form-validation-API/README.md

 - is not empty,
 - doesn't contain special characters such as `!#$%^&\*(),?\":{}|<>~^+/=`,
 - has no spaces,
-- contains the @ symbol,
+- contains the `@` symbol,
-- does not have an additional @ in the username portion,
+- does not have an additional `@` in the username portion,
-- does not contain offensive, vulgar, or inappropriate content (example words will not be mentioned for ethical reasons).
+- does not contain offensive, vulgar, or inappropriate content (example words will not be mentioned here for ethical reasons).

 ### Sign In Form Validation